 The District strives to maintain a workplace free of drugs and alcohol and to discourage drug and alcohol abuse by its employees.
-Misuse of alcohol or drugs by employees can impair the ability of employees to perform their duties, as well as adversely affect our customers' confidence in the District.
+Misuse of alcohol or drugs by employees can impair the ability of employees to perform their duties, as well as adversely affect our partners' confidence in The District.